sawadogoanselme-eng/E-ZERO-COMPRESSION-PROTOCOL/README.md

 ## Abstract

 E-ZERO is a formal protocol for reducing the computational energy cost of large language model (LLM) inference by filtering prompt redundancy **before** processing.
 The core mechanism — a lightweight filter **F** — computes a *Logical Skeleton* **S(P)** from a raw prompt **P**, transmitting only semantically essential tokens to the main model.

+Version 2.2 introduces four major advances over v2.1: a **Decontamination Membrane** that achieves zero residual noise across all test cases, a **Synaptic Memory System** with persistent learning (443 trained synapses), a **5-phase retraining protocol** covering GSM8K, BBH, Blockchain, noise resistance and injection blocking, and a **stress-test validation** on 1,000,000 samples at 9,000+ requests/second on consumer hardware.

 We derive the mathematical conditions under which this architecture guarantees strictly positive net energy savings, prove the theoretical gain theorem, and characterize the boundary conditions where the filter becomes counterproductive.
 The protocol is **model-agnostic** and implementable as a preprocessing layer on existing infrastructure.